The benefits of sketching

 Sketching is a vital part of the design process with lots of benefits.

-The design process that we follow here at Toast is one that we have developed over the last 20 years, allowing us to achieve the best possible result for each project that we work on.
+The design process that we follow here at Toast design agency is one that we have developed over the last 20 years, allowing us to achieve the best possible result for each project that we work on.

 Our process is fluid and flexible and can be tailored to each individual brief, but sketching remains a vital part of almost every project.